Inorganic peroxide: Transition metal peroxides

 Binary transition metal peroxides, compounds containing only metal cations and peroxide anions, are rare.
 Metal dioxides, on the other hand, are pervasive, such as MnO2 and rutile (TiO2).
 Well characterized examples of transition metal peroxides include the d^{10} metal cations: zinc peroxide (ZnO2), two polymorphs (both explosive) of mercury peroxide (HgO2), and cadmium peroxide (CdO2).

 Peroxide is a common ligand in metal complexes.
 Within the area of transition metal dioxygen complexes, O2(2-) functions as a bidentate ligand.
 Many transition metal dioxygen complexes are best described as adducts of peroxide.
 Some complexes mix oxide and peroxide ligands: for example, chromium(VI) oxide peroxide (CrO2)2O).
-Others have only peroxide ligands: molybdate reacts in alkaline media with peroxide to form red peroxomolybdate Mo(O2)4(2-).
+Others have only peroxide ligands.
+These transition metal tetraperoxide complexes include the red peroxomolybdate Mo(O2)4(2-).
 The reaction of hydrogen peroxide with aqueous titanium(IV) gives a brightly orange-red colored peroxy complex that is a useful test for titanium as well as hydrogen peroxide.